Bishop Rock: Lighthouse

 An 1818 report by the Surveyor-General of the Duchy of Cornwall on the dangers to shipping in Cornwall proposed that a lighthouse be built, similar to the Eddystone Lighthouse, upon Bishop Rock, given its location as the westernmost rock of the Isles of Scilly.
 The plan was considered by the government and building was expected soon, as the engineer John Rennie the Elder made an offer to build it.
-The government did not take up the offer; but Trinity House surveyed Bishop Rock in 1843 with a view to building a lighthouse, and under their Engineer-in-chief, James Walker, construction work began in 1847.
+The government did not take up the offer; but Trinity House surveyed Bishop Rock in 1843 with a view to building a lighthouse, and under their Engineer-in-Chief, James Walker, construction work began in 1847.

 Walker's first tower

 Walker had decided on a 120 ft design consisting of accommodation and a light on top of iron legs.
 The light was never lit, since on 5 February 1850 (before the lantern and lighting equipment had been fitted) a storm washed the tower away.
-(A few years later, the lantern that had been intended for this tower was installed instead on another Walker-designed tower: Godrevy Lighthouse.)
+(A few years later, the lantern that had been intended for this tower was installed instead on another Walker-designed tower, Godrevy Lighthouse in St Ives Bay in Cornwall.)